prakashex/dotfiles-apollo/README.md

 ##### Background : The goal is to keep my hands on the keyboad as much as I can , and reduce the time spent on moving your hands between the keyboad and mouse , for that purpose I am using a window manager instead of a Desktop environment

 ##### Configs for different distros are available in different branches with the distro names , as long as you use arch and debian based distros you should be fine , to replicate my setup.
-##### setup.sh contains an automation script , for the entire setup , please make the required changes before running it on your machine , and picom-install.sh contains the script for installing the dependencies and installing the pijulius's picom fork.
+##### install.sh contains an automation script , for the entire setup , please make the required changes before running it on your machine , and picom-install.sh contains the script for installing the dependencies and installing the pijulius's picom fork.
 #### Applications

 - wm - i3